sergiokopplin/indigo/src/_posts/blog/2019-12-26-SiteRefresh.markdown

 It seems like MathJax is a little bit broken in its original formulation.
 Specifically, it seems like the `\mathbb` is not working, but this is probably due to the wrong script being used for the MathJaX configuration in the header.

+## Revisiting Publications

+In the original implementation of the site, I used the same `post` layout for blog posts _as well as_ publication pages.
+Since most of the publication page is boilerplate, this meant a lot of by-hand editing of the individual pages to make them conform.
+This is painful and a bad idea!
+This is exactly why Jekyll has **layouts**.

+Honestly, I don't know why I didn't do this in the first place.
+Probably I was just too new to the entire process to be able make a good decision about it in the first place.

+Now the majority of the publication pages are auto-generated from some preamble YAML.
+It still leaves open the possibility of also including some custom content on each page, which will be included after the abstract if desired.

+To be able to do this, I needed to also start using the `category` property from Jekyll, making sure that these pages are separated out distinctly and handled distinctly from the general blog posts.

+### Adding More Content

+Additionally, I had a number of works to include into the list since the last time I refreshed the publication list in 2016.
+Finally, I also have tried to do my best to dig up all of the slides, presentations, papers, etc. that I could for these different works.
+My hope is that this page can serve to finally tie up all of these loose ends.
+If not for anyone else, then at least for _myself_.
+Honestly, it is hard to be able to dig up my own content to be able to refer back to later!

+## Nord Theme & SASS

+This time around, I have spent _a lot_ of time with the SASS/SCSS of the site.
+Previously, I never touched this stuff.
+Especially back in 2016, when the entire formatting ran off of CSS, it seemed just a nightmare to be able to dig into.
+Especially for me as a front-end neophyte.

+However, with the more recent inclusion of SASS support into Jekyll, it has been a little bit fun, actually, to learn more about CSS and how to format content properly.
+I also have grown to appreciate the SASS structure layout that the Indigo theme authors put together.